adopted-ember-addons/ember-data-factory-guy/README.md

 - Any custom methods like: serialize / serializeAttribute / keyForAttribute etc... in a serializer will be used automatically
 - If you set up custom methods like: buildURL / urlForFindRecord in an adapter, they will be used automatically
 - You have no config file with tons of spew, because you declare all the mocks and make everything declaratively in the test
-- You can push models and their complex relationships directory to the store
+- You can push models and their complex relationships directly to the store

 ### Questions / Get in Touch
 Visit the EmberJS Community [#e-factory-guy](https://embercommunity.slack.com/messages/e-factory-guy/) Slack channel